-ESPLORA | Interactive Science Centre Villa Bighi, Kalkara KKR 1320 - Malta
+ESPLORA | Interactive Science Centre Villa Bighi, Kalkara KKR 1320 - Malta during the time the building was abandoned.

-The Planetarium Building was thought to be hit by a bomb during the Second World War.
+The Planetarium Building was thought to have been hit by a bomb during the Second World War.
 Recent studies have shown that the building was still intact during the war.
-It collapsed during the time the building was abandoned.
+It collapsed